tencentyun/intlcloud-documents/yehe_doc/管理与支持/政策与规范/腾讯云产品服务等级协议/Terms of Service_intl_en.md

 ## TENCENT CLOUD NORTH AMERICA TERMS

-To the extent you wish to receive Services under the Tencent Cloud Terms of Service (“**Terms**”) and the country specified in your registered billing information is in North America, you shall be subject to the terms of these North America Terms.
+To the extent you wish to receive Services under the Tencent Cloud Terms of Service (“**Terms**”) and the country specified in your registration information is in North America, you shall be subject to the terms of these North America Terms.
 Any terms used but not defined in these North America Terms have the meaning given to them in the Terms.

  **1.Dispute Resolution and Arbitration**